floorplanner/roomstyler-api-php/README.md

 It is intended to be a wrapper for the API so that you, as user of the API will never have to write your own HTTP requests but instead can simply call a method to do it for you.

+---
+**This document is not yet finished, a lot of the documentation is still being worked on!**
+---

 ## Installation

 I am going to assume here that you already have your PHP development stack installed or can atleast run PHP.